How Do You Know If Your Dog Has Digestive Problems?

-Identifying Digestive Troubles
+Identifying Digestive Troubles In Your Dog

 “If your dog is having problems with elimination or vomiting, you need to work with your veterinarian to investigate what is going on,” says Nelson.
 “If you haven’t changed your pet’s diet and it has diarrhea for more than two or three days, vomiting multiple times a day, or has any blood in the stool, this indicates something more serious than improper digestion.”
-Once your veterinarian has ruled out conditions like pancreatitis, parasites and inflammatory bowel disease, it’s time to talk about food.
+Once your veterinarian has ruled out conditions like pancreatitis, parasites, and inflammatory bowel disease, it’s time to talk about food.

-Best Ingredients for GI-healthy Diets
+Best Ingredients For Dog GI-Healthy Diets

-The above ingredients enhance gastrointestinal tract health, allowing your dog to absorb vitamins, minerals and other beneficial components, like vitamin A and fish oils.
+The above ingredients enhance gastrointestinal tract health, allowing your dog to absorb vitamins, minerals, and other beneficial components, like vitamin A and fish oils.

 If your dog is having digestive problems despite being on a diet that includes beet pulp and prebiotics, talk to your veterinarian about a veterinary intestinal formula.
 “I often try a prescription diet for a short period, and then taper off to a nonprescription food,” says Nelson.
 “The prescription diet usually serves as a temporary solution.
 Once the pet gets through a tough time, we go back.”
 Nelson adds that some dogs need to remain on the veterinary-prescribed food.
-“It is more expensive, but less so than continuous trips to the vet.
+“It is more expensive but less so than continuous trips to the vet.
 If you find something that works, you can stick with it.”

 It’s important to note that GI tract problems are often stress-related.
 “Whether their favorite person is away from home or they are engaging in fun activities, like a long hike, the adrenal glands secrete cortisol, which can lead to an imbalance of bacteria in the gut and can require treatment with antibiotics,” she says.
 Taking care of your dog’s GI tract will help to ensure that you and your pet can enjoy each other’s company for many meals to come.